HL7/fhir-subscription-backport-ig/input/pagecontent/ig_changelog.md

     * Updated to use Extensions-Pack common extension: `http://hl7.org/fhir/StructureDefinition/authorization-hint`.

 * Non-substantive
+  * [FHIR-43607](https://jira.hl7.org/browse/FHIR-43607): Don't imply that standardized queries are the norm
+    * Changed the `Unstandardized Queries` section to `Query Standardization` on the [Notifications](notifications.html) page to describe both standardized and unstandardized queries from a neutral stance.
   * [FHIR-43605](https://jira.hl7.org/browse/FHIR-43605): "history" bundle type requirement seems inconsistent with Messaging channel
     * Added clarifying text and a 'Dragon' note to the [Channels](channels.html) page regarding messaging and 'double bundles'.
   * [FHIR-43564](https://jira.hl7.org/browse/FHIR-43564): Subscription.status with handshake